-Under Japanese law, the copyright in a copyrightable work is protected without registration from the moment the work is created.
+The copyright in a copyrightable work is protected without registration from the moment the work is created.
 While the copyright as an economic right is transferable (and the transfer can be asserted against a third party upon registration), the moral right in a copyrightable work is not transferable.